-We had checked into the NZMCA camp on the south side of town right next to the bridge with our initial fears of traffic noise given that it’s almost right next to the road these fears however proved unfounded as it was quite peaceful during the night.
+We had checked into the NZMCA camp on the south side of town right next to the bridge with our initial fears of traffic noise given that it’s almost right next to the road these fears, however, proved unfounded as it was quite peaceful during the night.

-Turning into the camp you need to know that it is right at the end of the bridge or at the beginning depending on where you arrive from so it’s very easy to drive past.
+Turning into the camp, you need to know that it is right at the end of the bridge or at the beginning depending on where you arrive from, so it’s very easy to drive past.

-Like so many of the smaller South Island towns Hokitika has a rich history in it’s buildings that in most cases have been well preserved even if the building itself has seen a change of purpose.
-It was however a shame to see the building behind the Richard Seddon Memorial falling into disrepair with a few windows missing on the upper floors inviting birdlife to take up residence inside the building.
+Like so many of the smaller South Island towns, Hokitika has a rich history in its buildings that in most cases have been well preserved even if the building itself has seen a change of purpose.
+It was, however, a shame to see the building behind the Richard Seddon Memorial falling into disrepair with a few windows missing on the upper floors inviting birdlife to take up residence inside the building.

-Of the airfield itself nothing remains except these signs which is rather sad.
+Of the airfield itself, nothing remains except these signs which is rather sad.
 It would have been great if some of the old buildings had been preserved rather than the farm paddocks that they are today.

-There is a short walk alongside the riverbank where the airport used to be it’s a little overgrown in places and you have to watch out for the stone and stick monster that’s waiting to pounce along the foreshore but it’s a walk worth taking.
+There is a short walk alongside the riverbank where the airport used to be it’s a little overgrown in places, and you have to watch out for the stone and stick monster that’s waiting to pounce along the foreshore, but it’s a walk worth taking.

-When we had parked at the DOC camp at Lake Mahinapua we met a couple who had returned from riding part of the West Coast Wilderness Trail that includes the ride along the Mananui Tramline an old railway that was used for carrying timber out of the forest.
+When we had parked at the DOC camp at Lake Mahinapua, we met a couple who had returned from riding part of the West Coast Wilderness Trail that includes the ride along the Mananui Tramline an old railway that was used for carrying timber out of the forest.

-As you ride along the tramway you reach areas where they have set up notice boards to educate you about what was happening or about an area of interest around the track such as the experimental forestry plantation from the early 1900’s or the hole in the ground next to the track that turned out to be an area where water was collected to keep the steam engines going all very fascinating.
+As you ride along the Tramway, you reach areas where they have set up notice boards to educate you about what was happening.
+Or about an area of interest around the track.
+Such as the experimental forestry plantation from the early 1900s or the hole in the ground next to the track that turned out to be an area where water was collected to keep the steam engines going all very fascinating.

-The trail was a little rough in places nowhere near as smooth as the Otago Rail Trail as well as being a lot more narrow and enclosed by the native bush but this made it different adding to our cycling experience.
-Because of the huge amount of rain that had fallen the previous night it was also very wet in parts of the track with trees down in places although nothing we couldn’t deal with.
+The trail was a little rough in places nowhere near as smooth as the Otago Rail Trail as well as being a lot more narrow and enclosed by the native bush, but this made it different adding to our cycling experience.
+Because of the tremendous amount of rain that had fallen the previous night it was also very wet in parts of the track with trees down in places although nothing we couldn’t deal with.

-We reached the end of the tramway to be greeted by this Weka so seemed to take a great interest in us perhaps he/she was expecting to be fed but talk about no fear it was right up close enough it could have pecked my shoes.
+We reached the end of the Tramway to be greeted by this Weka so seemed to take a great interest in us perhaps he/she was expecting to be fed but talk about no fear it was right up close enough it could have pecked my shoes.

-At the end of the trail it was time to return back the way we came which was rather uneventful except that 6 kms from the Motorhome my front tyre decided to go flat, I have no idea how it got punctured maybe from a loose wire on the boardwalk but it did mean a 6 km walk back to the Motorhome, thankfully Sarah kept me company and the rain held off.
+At the end of the trail, it was time to return back the way we came which was rather uneventful except that 6 km’s from the Motorhome my front tyre decided to go flat.
+I have no idea how it got punctured maybe from a loose wire on the boardwalk, but it did mean a 6 km walk back to the Motorhome, thankfully Sarah kept me company and the rain held off.